Places

 - Santiago & Central Valley: Plaza de Armas, La Moneda Palace, San Cristóbal Hill, and Maipo/Colchagua wine regions.

-- Valparaíso & Viña del Mar: Colourful hills, street art, funiculars, and coastal evenings.
+- Valparaíso & Viña del Mar: Colorful hills, street art, funiculars, and coastal evenings.

-- Atacama Desert (San Pedro): Valle de la Luna, salt flats, geysers, flamingo lagoons, and ALMA Observatory stargazing.
+- Atacama Desert (San Pedro): Valle de la Luna, salt flats, geysers, flamingo lagoons, and observatory stargazing.

-- Patagonia & Magallanes: Torres del Paine hikes, Grey Glacier cruises, Punta Arenas coastal heritage, and fjord storytelling.
+- Patagonia & Magallanes: Torres del Paine hikes, Grey Glacier cruises, Punta Arenas heritage sites, and fjord storytelling.

 - Easter Island (Rapa Nui): Moai sites at Ahu Tongariki, Orongo ceremonial village, Anakena Beach downtime, and cultural performances.